The next round of applications runs 22nd January – 23rd March.

 In response to feedback we received from the first round of Bright Ideas, we altered the application process to make it more accessible and user-friendly.
 A Bright Ideas Guide and Application Form takes applicants through each stage of the process.
 Should you require further support developing your idea, our partners at Chester Voluntary Action (CVA) are on hand to help you at each stage.

-In addition to the support offered by Chester Voluntary Action, we also host FREE Bright Ideas workshops where applicants can share ideas and ask questions.
-Whilst the Round 2 workshops have now taken place, we’ll be running more over coming months (sign up for the Brightlife newsletter here to receive details when dates are announced).
+In addition to the support offered by Chester Voluntary Action, we also host FREE Bright Ideas workshops where applicants can share ideas and ask questions. (sign up for the Brightlife newsletter here to receive details when dates are announced).

 Who can apply?

 Bright Ideas funding is open to individuals as well as existing community organisations operating in the Cheshire West and Chester region and is supported by workshops to help you submit your application.
 All types of community organisations can apply (not just those that exist for the exclusive benefit of older people), providing applicants can clearly show how their project idea will help address social isolation amongst people aged 50 and over.

 Community groups and organisations can apply for any amount between £5,000 and £20,000 to fund a project between 12 and 18 months.
 In order to be considered, you need to be able to tick all the boxes on our Bright Ideas Checklist: